 - Red – the player sits out for the remainder of the game and their team plays down a player for the remainder of the game.
 That player must sit out the following game, but their team can field a full team.

 *please note some of the following rules may not be the same as CWSL rules*

 Game Format & Eligibility

-Halves will be +/-35 minutes (a running clock except for injury) with a 5-minute (or less!) half-time; the format will be 7 v 7 (1 goalie plus 6 field players).
+Halves will be +/-35 minutes (a running clock except for injury) with a 5-minute halftime (or less, if teams agree); the format will be 7 v 7 (1 goalie plus 6 field players).
 A game can begin with at least 4 players per team at 7:30 p.m.